cxndao/constellation/CIPs/cip-2.md

 ### Goals / Non-goals

-*What problems are you trying to solve?
-What problems are you not trying to solve?*

 - **Goals**
-  - The ultimate goal is to align the relationship between the DAO and the Fund by way of $CXN tokens, which ultimately results in value contributed to the token itself (both tangible and intangible)
+  - The ultimate goal is to align the relationship between the DAO and the Fund by way of $CXN tokens, which ultimately results in value contributed to the token itself (both tangible and intangible).

 - **Non-goals**
   - The proposal is not seeking to specifically outline the exact mechanics for the ongoing relationship following the initial issuance and establishment of it.
 The specifics will be provided via a new CIP in the coming near future.